Assassination of Reinhard Heydrich: Memorials

 The soldiers of Operation Anthropoid, their helpers and the operation itself were memorialized in the Czech Republic and abroad.
 The oldest memorial is a plaque on the Cathedral of Saints Cyril and Methodius in Resslova Street, Prague.
 It was created in 1947 by an ex-soldier of the Czechoslovak army-in-exile, František Bělský and is dedicated to the paratroopers, the clergymen and other Czech patriots who died for the sake of the operation.

 The National Memorial to the Heroes of the Heydrich Terror was created beneath the Cathedral of Saints Cyril and Methodius in 1995.
 Later, it underwent significant reconstruction and the extended exposition was reopened in 2010.

 Another important monument is in the form of a fountain, and symbolically commemorates the seven paratroopers.
-It was installed in 1968 in the Jephson Gardens, Leamington Spa, England.
+It was installed in 1968 in the Jephson Gardens in the English town of Leamington Spa.
 The headquarters of the Czechoslovak military training camp during the Second World War were in Leamington.

 The Slovak National Museum opened an exhibition in May 2007 to commemorate the heroes of the Czech and Slovak resistance, one of the most important resistance actions in the whole of German-occupied Europe.

 The Anthropoid Operation Memorial, 2009, Prague, authors: sculptor David Mojescik and sculptor Michal Smeral; architects: M. Tumova and J. Gulbis.